 Is there any way to decide which life is most valuable or which one should we choose?
 Such questions lead to considerations of the relationship between facts and values.
 The author believes that the “value-facts” exist but are difficult to determine.” ( p.
 208) Value-facts derive from a consideration of human nature.
 Because of our nature, health, knowledge, friendship, wealth and wisdom are all intrinsically valuable.

 Bradford’s book echoes much of Aristotle’s writing on the good life.
 As such he fills in a lot of details that Aristotle could not.
 And he concludes by stating that he wrote the book “for the satisfaction of communicating something useful to other passably intelligent people.”
-I believe he has succeeded.
+I believe he succeeded.